braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/multivariate_analytics.md

 #### How personalized variants are selected

 An individual user's recommended message is the sum of the effects of their specific recency, frequency, and tenure.
 Recency, frequency, and tenure are split into buckets, as illustrated in the **User Characteristics** table.
-The extent or width of each bucket is determined by the data for users in each individual campaign and will therefore change from campaign to campaign.
+The time range of each bucket is determined by the data for users in each individual campaign and will change from campaign to campaign.

 Each bucket can have a different contribution or "push" towards each message variant.
 The strength of the push for each bucket is determined from user responses in the initial send using logistic regression.
 This table only summarizes the results by displaying which variant users in each bucket tended to engage with.
 But, any individual user's actual personalized variant depends on the sum of the effects of the three buckets they're in—one for each characteristic.